Elewana Tortilis Camp

 The accommodation at Tortilis is in 17 tents, all are large and spacious, with king or twin beds, elegant en-suite bathrooms.
 There are nine doubles and eight twin bedded tents.
 There is also a larger family tent, which has two en-suite bedrooms.
 There is one family house with a double and a twin room both are en-suite bedrooms and a private sitting room.
 All rooms can fit one extra bed, for children under the age of 16.

 Tortilis Camp welcomes children although there are no specific childcare facilities.
 Food can be tailored to suit children and earlier meal times can be arranged where necessary.
-Babysitting can also be organized for those that require it.
+Babysitting can also be organised for those that require it.
 There is a two bedroom family house as well as a two bedroom family tent.

 Tortilis has am inviting, large swimming pool nestled in between the trees with comfy sun beds on which to relax between safaris.
 There is also the option of a massage from a trained therapist and the camp has a curio shop selling local arts and crafts.